PLCnext/HardwareKitExample/README.md

 ## FAQ

 Q: Which PLCnext Technology controllers can the AXC F XT KIT be used with?

 A: Only those controllers with left-side PCI express capability - currently  AXC F 2152 and 3152 devices.

 Q: Can I use an AXC F 2152 for the above example?

 A: Perhaps.
 Because of the different architecture it may be more difficult to get this example working on an AXC F 2152.

 Q: Will other USB devices work with this setup?

 A: Yes.
 For example it is possible to plug in a USB stick (thumb-drive) and mount the file system on the PLCnext Control device.

 Q: Will it be easy to get other Mini PCIe cards working?

 A: Perhaps.
 Perhaps not.
 In this case the `libusb` driver was already installed on the controller and included in the SDK.
 Other PCIe devices will probably need to have a separate driver installed.

+Q: Can I buy the complete assembly shown in this example from Phoenix Contact?

+A: No (sorry).

+Q: Can I use this example in a production application?

+A: There are many other steps that would need to be completed before an assembly like this could be used in a production application.
+For example, the complete left-side hardware module would need to be certified to the required standards (e.g. CE).

+Q: Will Phoenix Contact help me to get my own project working?

+A: Please get in touch with the Phoenix Contact subsidiary in your country to discuss specific projects.